Skip to main content

 Application Instructions – Overview

 Vance-Granville Community College offers three distinct nursing programs: the Associate Degree Nursing (ADN) Program, the Practical Nursing (PN) Program, and the LPN to ADN Program.
 The following outlines the application requirements and process for each of these programs.
+The below overview does not include RIBN instructions.
+All information regarding RIBN will be included in a separate section for RIBN application processes.

 Minimum Application Requirements